hbctraining/scRNA-seq_online/lessons/09_merged_SC_marker_identification.md

 <img src="../img/tcell_marker_table_SCTv2.png" width="800">
 </p>

-We see that for clusters 0 and 6 there are some overlapping genes like CCR7 and SELL whcih correspond to **markers of memory T-cells**.
-It is possible that these two clusters are more similar to one another and could be merged together as naive T-cells.
-On the other hand with cluster 2 we observe CREM as one of our top genes; a **marker gene of activation**.
+When we look at the entire list, we see clusters 0 and 6 have some overlapping genes, like CCR7 and SELL which correspond to **markers of memory T cells**.
+It is possible that these two clusters are more similar to one another and could be merged together as naive T cells.
+On the other hand, with cluster 2 we observe CREM as one of our top genes; a **marker gene of activation**.
 This suggests that perhaps cluster 2 represents activated T cells.

 | Cell State | Marker |
 |:---:|:---:|
 | Naive T cells | CCR7, SELL |
 | Activated T cells | CREM, CD69 |

 For cluster 4, we see a lot of heat shock and DNA damage genes appear in the top gene list.
-Based on these markers, it is likely that these are stressed or dying cells.
-However, if we explore the quality metrics for these cells in more detail (i.e. mitoRatio and nUMI overlayed on the cluster) we don't really see data that support that argument.
+Based on these markers, it is likely that these are **stressed or dying cells**.
+However, if we explore the quality metrics for these cells in more detail (i.e. mitoRatio and nUMI overlayed on the cluster) we don't really support for this argument.
 There is a breadth of research supporting the association of heat shock proteins with reactive T cells in the induction of anti‐inflammatory cytokines in chronic inflammation.
 This is a cluster for which we would need a deeper understanding of immune cells to really tease apart the results and make a final conclusion.

 ### Visualizing marker genes